danalejosolerma/danalejosolerma.github.io/README.md

 ### Segmentation of Satellite Images
 [Repository](https://github.com/danalejosolerma/Segmentation_satellite_images)

-Convolutional neural network built using Keras developed to classify different objects from RGB aerial images The dataset used to train this convolutional neural network was obtained from Kaggle https://www.kaggle.com/datasets/humansintheloop/semantic-segmentation-of-aerial-imagery and contains 6 different classes: Building, Land, Road, Vegetation, Water and Unlabeled.
+Convolutional neural network built using Keras developed to classify different objects from RGB aerial images.
+The dataset used to train this convolutional neural network was obtained from Kaggle https://www.kaggle.com/datasets/humansintheloop/semantic-segmentation-of-aerial-imagery and contains 6 different classes: Building, Land, Road, Vegetation, Water and Unlabeled.

 Considering a batch size of 64 images and 26 epochs it was obtained during training a Jaccard similarity (SIMRATIO) of 0.7431 , which is pretty decent for the simplicity of the model.
 Visual inspection, show that the results obtained are a fair approximation of what is desired for this task.